Smart Labs Now Logo

 The CBC blood test is versatile and can be used in various scenarios.
 Here are the most common reasons for getting a CBC blood test:

-• Pre-Operative Evaluation: A CBC test is often required before surgery to ensure that there are no underlying issues that could complicate the procedure.
+A CBC test is often required before surgery to ensure no underlying issues could complicate the procedure.

-• Post-Operative Monitoring: After surgery, a CBC test may be ordered to assess recovery, especially in the context of infection or blood loss.
+A CBC test may be ordered after surgery to assess recovery, especially in the context of infection or blood loss.

 Preparing for a CBC Blood Test